Graduate Departmental Requirements: Photography M.F.A. (Fall only), Brooklyn campus

 1) A portfolio of up to 20 well-selected images (including detail views) of works made in the last 2-3 years;

 2) Information for each image including the work’s title, dimensions, materials used, and date of completion.

 The Graduate Admissions Committee is looking for work that shows the artist’s conceptual and aesthetic direction as well as the potential for successful growth over the two years of the program.
 Candidates whose applications are completed and submitted by the January 5 deadline will be given priority consideration for merit scholarships.
-A TOEFL of 79 (internet and home test), TOEFL ITP Plus for China of 550, IELTS of 6.5, or PTE of 53 is required for international students.
+A TOEFL of 86 (internet and home test), TOEFL ITP Plus for China of 550, IELTS of 6.5, Cambridge English score of 176, or PTE of 53 is required for international students.